 |6||2-3 miles||3-4 miles||off||4-5 miles||2-3 miles|

-The following nine weeks will take you to a level where you can seriously start to train for a marathon without risk of serious injury.
-Just climbing to this level of running could cause tendonitis and other joint pains due to the harshness of running on the body.
-(FACT - 30-60% of all runners get injured every year - Runner's World).
-It is NOT recommended to start Running Plan II until you can perform week six from the Running Plan I.
+The following nine weeks will take you to a level where you can start to train for a marathon without risk of serious injury.
+Just climbing to this level of running could cause tendinitis and other joint pains because of the harshness of running on the body.
+(According to Runner's World, 30%-60% of runners get injured every year.)
+It is not recommended to start Running Plan II until you can perform week six from the Running Plan I.